CEO and President

 Stacy’s professional career began as an engineer with Mobile Oil after graduating from Mississippi State University.
 With experience in creating repeatable and sustainable processes, the move into a ServiceMaster Clean franchise (and ServiceMaster Building Maintenance) was a natural transition.
 In the first two years, Stacy exercised her leadership gifts by building a new franchise opportunity in Tuscaloosa, Alabama, which led to serving as vice president of administration and program development.
 Upon promotion to chief financial officer, Stacy expanded her process-driven leadership before becoming CEO and president in 2009.
 With a vision and passion for excellence, Stacy led ServiceMaster Building Maintenance toward rebranding, becoming ServiceMaster by Stratos in 2010.

 Since 2008, Stacy has served on the ServiceMaster Clean Regional Council, as well as a Southeastern Conference Council Representative on the ServiceMaster Clean National Franchise Council, eventually serving as vice chairman and chairman.
 After taking majority ownership in the company, Stacy applied for and received the Women’s Business Enterprise Certification from the Women’s Business Enterprise National Council.
+In 2019, Stratos received the Marion E. Wade Award, the highest honor a ServiceMaster franchise can receive.

 A Lipscomb Pitts Breakfast Club member, Stacy plays an active role in the Memphis business community.
 As a result, she has received many honors over the years, including 2013 Memphis Business Journal’s Super Woman in Business and, most recently, 2015 Memphis Business Journal’s Small Business of the Year.
 She participates as an activate mentor to young business women in the Memphis Business Journal’s Bizwomen Mentoring Monday series through several events annually.